 When you’re experiencing referred pain in your shoulders or neck, it may be caused by trigger points.
 The team of specialists at Arrowhead Physical Medicine offer trigger point therapy to reduce your pain and get you moving.
-By serving locations such as Peoria, Surprise, and El Mirage, Arizona, they’re conveniently located near you.
+By serving locations such as Peoria, Glendale, Sun City, Sun City Grand, Sun City West, and Surprise, Arizona, they’re conveniently located near you.
 Contact the office today to learn more or schedule your initial appointment online.

 A trigger point occurs when a muscle knots or becomes inflamed.
 This causes the muscle fibers to shorten, resulting in pain either around the knot, or referring it to another area in the body.